crossfidev/Plexus-Pool/docs/developer/python_testing_framework.rst

 ::

-    tezos-client -base-dir /tmp/tezos-client.be22ya16 -addr 127.0.0.1 -port 18730 transfer 500 from bootstrap1 to bootstrap3
+    mineplex-client -base-dir /tmp/mineplex-client.be22ya16 -addr 127.0.0.1 -port 18730 transfer 500 from bootstrap1 to bootstrap3

-``receipt`` is an object of type ``client_output.TransferResult`` which gives access to some data of the ``tezos-client`` output.
+``receipt`` is an object of type ``client_output.TransferResult`` which gives access to some data of the ``mineplex-client`` output.

 Alternatively, one can always construct the command manually: